 The commonly-used Galaxy Classification indicates a Galaxy's morphology, i.e., shape.
-Edwin Hubble developed the basic classification still used, known as the Hubble Sequence:
+Edwin Hubble developed the basic classification still used, the Hubble Types, known collectively as the Hubble Sequence:

 Large Magellanic Cloud (LMC)